Vortex-AMS/Vortex/README.md

 # Vortex-AMS
 An open source AMS system to help young professionals and sports teams, to level up their data injection and data processing

 # Open Source Athlete Management System (VORTEX-AMS)

-## About Us

-We are a team of 4 passionate sports science professionals, and Nikhil (what title would you like), with over 10 years of combined experience working directly in the sports industry.
-Our passion for this project has brought us together, spanning half the globe (Ash based in LA, Tanuj based in NZ, Ivan in Switzerland, and Nikil in India).
-Our backgrounds span human performance measurement, sports technology development, and athlete support systems.
-Having worked hands-on with athletes, coaches, and sports organisations, we've experienced firsthand the challenges and gaps in current athlete management tools.

 Our unique perspective comes from being practitioners first – we understand the real-world needs of sports professionals because we've lived them.